 Wat Pho is next to the Grand Temple.
 This Temple of the Reclining Buddha has a 150-foot-long Buddha as well as over 150 gilded images of the Buddha.

 It’s a bit less crowded towards the rear of the temple and much more interesting, in my opinion.
 There is also a school for Thai massage here, in the place where this type of massage originated.

-Wat Arun in stunning and was my favorite.
-It has over a million pearly mosaic tiles covering it and it’s the only temple you are able to climb.
+Wat Arun is stunning and was my favorite.
+It has over a million pearly mosaic tiles covering it, and it’s the only temple you are able to climb.
 You can get some amazing views of the sun shimmering off the tiles.

 Bangkok is known for its street life, and there is incredible street food available.
 In fact, I never even ate in a proper restaurant when I visited!
 It’s crazy inexpensive and really good.
 You can get great filling dishes for the equivalent of $1 – $2 USD.
 Enjoy them as you explore the city.

 Some of these markets sell everything you can imagine!
-Some markets focus on food but some of the bigger ones have other things as well like textiles, housewares, home goods, electronics, souvenirs, and more.
-Bangkok life is definitely lived out on the street and you’ll want to take some time to explore.
+Some markets focus on food, but some of the bigger ones have other things as well, like textiles, housewares, home goods, electronics, souvenirs, and more.
+Bangkok’s life is definitely lived out on the street, and you’ll want to take some time to explore.

 There are also flower markets in Bangkok that are worth visiting.
 There is one that is a 15 – 20-minute walk from Wat Pho, and it’s the largest flower market in the city.
 You can smell it before you arrive to know you’re going the right way.

 Flowers play a ritual, cultural, and religious purpose in Thailand as well as for decoration and enjoyment.
 This market also includes a vegetable market as well.
 It’s such an interesting thing to do to wander about the markets and just see what local life is like.